brandonyan5/bootcamp_proj/README.md

+## Description
+This web app allows people to keep track of how many customers are inside certain stores at a given time.
+By knowing this info before traveling to the store, people can avoid crowded stores and waiting in line.
+This is especially important in the age of COVID-19.
+Store employees can update a count, the number of customers currently in their store, and maintain a list of sold-out items.
+Users can view this info, in real-time, for any store within 20 miles.
+This web app could also be used for gyms, restaurants, etc.

 ## Structure of Repo
 Main code for the backend, which handles the requests and interacting with the MySQL database, is located in index.js